5 Smart Ways to Future-Proof Your Home

 #1 Install Solar Panels

-Solar panels, either professionally or DIY installed, are usually placed on a house’s rooftop and allow the conversion of sunlight into electricity, which is then used to power your home.
+Installing solar panels has been the “acai bowl” of future-proofing homes for years now.
+Every other Alex is now switching to solar panels to make his home more energy-efficient.
+Solar panels, either professionally or DIY installed, are usually placed on the property’s rooftop and allow the conversion of sunlight into electricity, which is then used to power your home.

 #2 Implement Smart IoT Devices

-Smart IoT devices are interconnected devices that increase the convenience and efficiency of your home.
-These devices include sensors and cameras which can be easily controlled remotely.
+Smart IoT (Internet of Things) devices increase the efficiency of your home.
+I wasn’t fully aware of this concept, but it is a game-changer.
+These devices include sensors that can be controlled remotely.

-Implementing a smart IoT system will also add value to the property and increase the price future buyers may be willing to pay.
+For instance, you could control the curtains, thermostats, and even the garage door.
+Implementing a smart IoT system could also add value to the property and increase the price that future buyers would be willing to pay.

 #3 Installing Modern Security Technologies